ivansafrin/Polycode/BUILD.txt

     -DPOLYCODE_BUILD_BINDINGS=ON -DPOLYCODE_BUILD_PLAYER=ON

+Note: You need to build the "PolycodeLua" target before you build the "install" target.

 After building the install build or running 'make install', perform the following commands in the Polycode source root: